cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 * All the containers are scheduled on a single node.
 They require more resources and slow down the start of the pod.
 * When one container is down, the pod won't be processing requests.
-* When configuration is changed for a single container, the whole pod has to restart.
+* When the configuration is changed for a single container, the whole pod has to restart.

 #### Number of init containers

-The non short-living pod must have up as little init containers as possible.
+The non-short-living pod must have up as little init containers as possible.
 Most of native Kubernetes deployments to 2 init containers in its spec.

 Improves: